• Heritage Christian Jan 2024

 The details: How to rent paddleboards on Lake Murray

-California Republic SUP sometimes offers open paddle hours on weekends, but due to changing demand, they may be moving towards a reservation-only style of operating.
+California Republic SUP sometimes offers open paddle hours on weekends, but due to changing demand, they are moving towards a reservation-only style of operating, and this summer weekdays only.
 So, we definitely recommend reserving your paddleboards before you go!
 Reserve your boards by calling or texting Steve at 803.608.5033.

 Check it all out on the California Republic SUP Facebook page.
 You’ll find they post about their weekly event offerings regularly.